 Fort Worth achieved Tree City USA recognition by meeting the program’s four requirements: a tree board or department, a tree-care ordinance, an annual community forest budget of at least $2 per capita and an Arbor Day observance and proclamation.

-Fort Worth also received the Tree City USA Growth Award, which highlights innovative programs and projects as well as increased commitment of resources for urban forestry.
+Fort Worth received the Tree City USA Growth Award for the 19th year, highlighting innovative programs and projects as well as increased commitment of resources for urban forestry.

 Fort Worth has promoted sound urban forestry practices since 1873, when the city charter declared it illegal to hitch a horse to a tree.
 The city hired its first arborist in the 1920s.

-The Forestry Section of the Park & Recreation Department plays an important role in continuing Fort Worth’s green legacy.
+The Forestry Section of the Park and Recreation Department plays an important role in continuing Fort Worth’s green legacy.
 Forestry plants and maintains trees, as well as gives residents the skills they need to care for the city’s urban forest.
+The Forestry Section includes 20 employees.

 Forestry crews also ensure the safety of residents by removing hazardous limbs and trees on city property, and by responding after storms to clear debris and other hazards from city streets.